 A risk assessment was completed related to the COVID 19 pandemic and detailed office re-opening procedures were developed and training completed for all employees.
 Most employees are still working from home and only occasionally visiting the office.
-No COVID 19 related illnesses have been reported and plans to re-open the office have been initiated.
+Plans to re-open the office have been initiated.